yaoyaodedaqiuqiu/Qtomography-AI/README.md

 ### 7. View Example Results

-After running the testing script, you can find the generated correlation plots in the `figure_test` directory.
+After running the testing script, you can find the generated plots in the `figure_test` directory.
 Below are some example results:

 #### Heatmap of Predicted Correlation `<σ₁ᶻ σ₂ᶻ>`
 ![Heatmap of Correlation](figure_test/heatmap_correlation.png)